U.K. leader Boris Johnson faces calls to resign over "bring your own booze" garden party during COVID lockdown

 "Listening to colleagues across the house, there is horror — people are horrified at what appears to have happened," Baroness Altmann, a former Conservative government minister and lifetime member of the House of Lords, told the BBC's Newsnight program on Tuesday.
 "What seems to have happened is utterly indefensible, and we cannot have a country where the leadership believes it can make rules for others and break them itself."

-If Johnson fails on Wednesday to convince Parliament that what "appears to have happened" did, in fact, not happen, then there will be huge pressure on the prime minister to resign.
+It wasn't immediately clear if Johnson had managed on Wednesday to convince Parliament, and most importantly, enough of his own party members, that what "appears to have happened" did, in fact, not happen, and the pressure on him to resign was certain to keep growing.

 for more features.